 For local governments to intervene, the exercise of eminent domain will almost certainly be part of their toolboxes.
 However, this could pose a problem in the context of takings.
 UF Law Professor Michael Allan Wolf, Richard E. Nelson Chair, has written extensively on the subject of takings and sea level rise.

 “The problem is that takings jurisprudence poses significant potential barriers to sea level rise responses by government,” Wolf said.
 “So that any response the government has – whether it is adaptation, mitigation, or something else – the people have to keep in mind the brooding omnipresence of takings.”

-Flournoy poses the following scenario as a classic example of a situation of where takings may come into play.
+Flournoy poses the following scenario as a classic example of a situation where takings may come into play.

 “The state might deny a permit to build a sea wall because doing so would cause increased erosion for neighboring property, or because there is no way to design the structure to withstand anticipated storm surges, creating both health and safety risks if the structure is overtopped,” Flournoy said.